 Decorative Mica Flake System

-Another solution with similar ingredients using multicolored flakes is DecoSpec LusterFlake, except it is comprised of mica mineral flakes that have a metallic appearance.
+Another solution with similar ingredients using multi-colored flakes is DecoSpec LusterFlake, except it is composed of mica mineral flakes that have a metallic appearance.
 This flooring is also easy to maintain and has a natural appearance that resembles expensive granite or marble tile.